abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex4.md

 1. Now, you can move to the next task of creating the Virtual Machine on Azure Local.

 ## Task 3: Create a Virtual Machine on Azure Local

+In this task, you will provision a new VM in the localboxcluster using the logical network and VM image configured in the previous tasks.

 1. In the **localboxcluster** Azure Local, from the left menu select **Virtual machines (1)** under Resources, then click on **+ Create VM (2)**.